 (6) A Resource Entity representing an ESR shall register the ESR as an ESR.
 ERCOT systems, including the Energy and Market Management System (EMMS) and Settlement system, shall continue to treat the ESR as both a Generation Resource and a Controllable Load Resource until such time as all ERCOT systems are capable of treating an ESR as a single Resource.

 ERCOT Fee Schedule

-Effective October 1, 2024
+Effective TBD

 The following is a schedule of ERCOT fees currently in effect.
 These fees are not refundable unless ERCOT Protocols provide otherwise.